awong50/Jobless_Monkeys__aidanw26_abidurr6_brianl237_leonh15/README.md

 **Prerequisites**

-Ensure that **Git** and **Python** are installed on you machine.
+Ensure that **Git** and **Python** are installed on your machine.
 It is recommended that you use a virtual machine when running this project to avoid any possible conflicts.
 For help, refer to the following documentation:
    1. Installing Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
    2. Installing Python: https://www.python.org/downloads/